just-the-docs/just-the-docs/peopleops/ONBOARDING_GUIDE.md

 PROCESS
 {: .label .label-purple }

+  - Please consult this [guide](https://github.com/countable-web/ops/edit/master/peopleops/DOING_YOUR_JOB.md#work-hours-and-shift-schedule) when deciding on your work hours and shift schedule.
   - Add your work availability to your calendar [using Google's Work Hours](https://support.google.com/calendar/answer/7638168?hl=en).
       - These should account for at least half of your planned working time, but doesn't have to be 40+ hours- leave yourself some time for deep and uninterrupted work!
       - Think of your availability as when you are prepared to be booked into meetings with others and respond synchronously in Slack.